dionizijefa/polypharm-mobile-api-docs/source/index.html.md

 ### Response
 Code | Meaning
 ---------- | -------
-200| Success -- Appointment added successfully
+200| Success -- Daily wellbeing rated successfully!
 403| Error -- Invalid access token

 # Polypharm
 Functionalities that are related to personalized medicine selection and/or evaluation.

-## Get Conditions
+## Conditions
 Returns a list of all conditions that a user can input.

 ### HTTP Request